- Cancer, sex, and sexuality

 Chemo can sometimes affect sexual desire and erections by slowing testosterone output.
 Some of the medicines used to prevent nausea during chemo can also upset a man’s hormone balance.
 But hormone levels should return to normal after treatments end.

 A few cancer treatment drugs like cisplatinum, vincristine, bortezomib, and thalidomide can cause lifelong damage to parts of the nervous system, usually the small nerves of the hands and feet.
-There are no studies in the available medical research to show that these drugs directly injure the large nerve bundles that allow erection.
+(This damage may be called peripheral neuropathy.)
+For now, there are no studies showing that these drugs directly injure the large nerve bundles that allow erection.
 But some people have concerns because the drugs are known to affect nerve tissue, and there are many nerves involved in sexual function.

 Chemo can also cause a flare-up of genital herpes or genital wart infections if a man has had them in the past.
 Some types of chemo can cause short-term and life-long infertility.
-(See the “Fertility and cancer treatment” section.)
+(See the “How cancer treatment can affect fertility” section.)